alexzhang1030/esm-analyzer/README.md

 ### `variable declarations` scanner

-The `variable declarations` is an array of `ScanVariableDeclarationResultItem`.
+The `variable declarations` is an array of `ScanVariableDeclarationResult`.

 #### cases